-For admission into Year 8 2021/22, St Louis Grammar School will operate a 3 stage application process.
-A full copy of our admissions policy is enclosed and also available from the EA 'A Guide for Parents'.
+For admission into Year 8 2023/24, St Louis Grammar School will operate a 3 stage application process.
+A full copy of our admissions policy is available online and from the EA 'A Guide for Parents'.

 The information in this prospectus is correct at time of publication but may be subject to change.